Taxpayer Options to Make Peace with the IRS

 A tax attorney tends to be most useful well before a controversy comes into play.
 “I would say I do more work proactively than I do reactively,” Spencer says, “and we add more value there.
 Our tax planning and tax strategy is the aspect of getting ahead of this process and making sure that you are comfortable in the positions you’re taking and that you’re not making these mistakes.”

-Whether it’s a lawyer or another type of representative, you should always have someone on your side in an audit, Skarlatos says.
+Whether it’s a lawyer, a tax professional, or another type of representative, you should always have someone on your side in an audit, Skarlatos says.
 “The taxpayers should not handle their own audit in 99% of the cases,” he says.
 “It should be either the tax return preparer, an accountant, [or] an enrolled agent.
 Or, if enough money is involved or if it’s criminal, the lawyer.”